DoviMaj/exclusive-club/README.md

 # Exclusive-club project

-Project using NodeJS/expressJS, MongoDB/mongoose and passportJS's Local Strategy for auth.
+NodeJS/expressJS, MongoDB/mongoose and passportJS's Local Strategy for auth.

 Fun extra feature: answer a random trivia question to become a member.
 API from https://opentdb.com/